 A cookie sheet makes an excellent base for any magnet set or building blocks while riding in the car.
 It provides space for your child to be creative and keeps magnet pieces from getting lost.

 We think magnet tiles are pretty awesome.
-I love the magnetic tins are because the magnets come with interchangeable magnetic scenes inside their own carrying case.
-Some of my favorites are a Curious George one and this Eric Carle one.
+I love the magnetic tins because the magnets come with interchangeable magnetic scenes inside their own carrying case.
+Some of my favorites are a Little Travelers magnetic tin and this Mudpuppy one.

 4. Silly Putty